falsy/clean-architecture-with-typescript/README.md

 $ npm install
 ```

-#### Note.

-> Since the `example project(Parcel Tracking)` is a live service, it may be updated differently from the described content, so it was cloned with the version branch at the time of document writing.

 ## Settings

-To run the `api-server` locally, additional DB (`MySQL`) settings are required.
-Create an additional `.env` file in the `root` directory of the `api-server` and add values as follows.
+To run the `api-server` locally, you need to set up the database(`MySQL`) and environment variables.
+In the root directory of the `api-server`, create an additional .env file and add values in the format shown below.

 ```
 $ cd api-server